ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 [[start:1971726][end:1979880]] So can we even tell some story using just predictions and prediction error about what really moves agents to act?

 33:01 [[start:1981130][end:1988946]] So firstly, thinking about folk psychology, there's a couple of ways to go here and I think ultimately we can answer this worry.
-[[start:1989138][end:1997210]] So Ryan Smith and colleagues in 2022 in their paper Active Inference models do not contradict folk psychology.
+[[start:1989138][end:1997210]] So [Ryan Smith et al. (2022)](https://osf.io/preprints/psyarxiv/kr5xf) in their paper "Active inference models do not contradict folk psychology"
-[[start:1997630][end:2003926]] They argue that the formalisms of Active Inference can accommodate a belief desire distinction.
+[[start:1997630][end:2003926]] argue that the formalisms of Active Inference can accommodate a belief-desire distinction.
-[[start:2004118][end:2012954]] Now, I'll admit that it's a very math heavy paper and it's a little bit beyond my capabilities, but the claim here is simply that there's no contradiction.
+[[start:2004118][end:2012954]] Now, I'll admit that it's a very math-heavy paper and it's a little bit beyond my capabilities, but the claim here is simply that there's no contradiction:
-[[start:2013082][end:2018214]] That actually the worry that the important thing we have in folk psychology is desire.
+[[start:2013082][end:2018214]] that actually the worry that the important thing we have in folk psychology is desire

-33:38 [[start:2018362][end:2020494]] And we're not getting that in Active Inference.
+33:38 [[start:2018362][end:2020494]] and we're not getting that in Active Inference.
-[[start:2020542][end:2022530]] This is just an unfounded worry.
+[[start:2020542][end:2022530]] is just an unfounded worry.
 [[start:2023030][end:2025042]] But there's another strategy as well.
-[[start:2025176][end:2034386]] So Joe Dewhurst, in his 2017 paper, he employs a different strategy and he says, look, what are we even doing with folk psychology?
+[[start:2025176][end:2034386]] So [Joe Dewhurst (2017)](https://philarchive.org/rec/JOEFPA) in his paper "Folk Psychology and the Bayesian Brain" employs a different strategy and says, look, what are we even doing with folk psychology?
-[[start:2034498][end:2043820]] Let's not kind of be too hasty and we need to think about what are we doing when we talk about these propositional kind of states.
+[[start:2034498][end:2043820]] Let's not be too hasty: we need to think about what we are doing when we talk about these propositional kind of states.

 34:05 [[start:2045070][end:2048842]] So he says the first option is to say, well, we're just being realists here.
-[[start:2048896][end:2058880]] So when I say that X desires Y, I'm actually positing the real existence as a fine grained mental state in X's head.
+[[start:2048896][end:2058880]] So when I say that X desires Y, I'm actually positing the real existence as a fine-grained mental state in X's head.
 [[start:2059650][end:2062430]] And he thinks that this is actually the wrong way to think about things.
-[[start:2062500][end:2067086]] He thinks that folk psychology actually it's an instrumentalist tool.
+[[start:2062500][end:2067086]] He thinks that folk psychology actually is an instrumentalist tool.
-[[start:2067188][end:2074834]] It's a kind of framework that we use just for picking out coarse grained behavioral patterns in some useful way.
+[[start:2067188][end:2074834]] It's a kind of framework that we use just for picking out coarse-grained behavioral patterns in some useful way.

-34:35 [[start:2075032][end:2097162]] So if we agree with Duhurst here and we just become instrumentalists about folk psychology again, it looks as though there's different we're not forced to kind of worry that there's some kind of empirical problem here where the mechanisms of enactive inference are in some sense incommensurable with real properties that we're positing the existence of.
+34:35 [[start:2075032][end:2097162]] So if we agree with Dewhurst here and we just become instrumentalists about folk psychology, again it looks as though we're not forced to  worry that there's some kind of empirical problem here where the mechanisms of enactive inference are in some sense incommensurable with real properties that we're positing the existence of.

 34:57 [[start:2097216][end:2103420]] Because we're just going to say that those things don't really exist in the way that we've typically assumed that they might.
 [[start:2104050][end:2115710]] So either way, whichever route you go down here, it looks like Active Inference agents have beliefs and that we're going to be fine in describing motivated action.

 35:17 [[start:2117990][end:2119940]] So what about the second problem?

-35:22 [[start:2122870][end:2126930]] So Andy Clark in 2020 authored a direct response decline.
+35:22 [[start:2122870][end:2126930]] [Andy Clark (2020)](https://sussex.figshare.com/articles/journal_contribution/Beyond_desire_Agency_choice_and_the_predictive_mind/23465813) authored a direct response to Klein, entitled "Beyond desire?
+Agency, choice, and the predictive mind".
-[[start:2127830][end:2140390]] So Clark wants to argue that actually using predictions and prediction errors and precision weighting, which I'll explain in a second, we can get a picture of agential action.
+[[start:2127830][end:2140390]] Clark seeks to argue that actually using predictions and prediction errors and precision weighting, which I'll explain in a second, we can get a picture of agential action.

-35:42 [[start:2142830][end:2153414]] So the first thing Clark does is to outline the fact that under Active Inference we have a very nice, well worn account of embodied action.
+35:42 [[start:2142830][end:2153414]] So the first thing Clark does is to outline the fact that under Active Inference we have a very nice, well-worn account of embodied action.
-[[start:2153462][end:2165226]] So, in other words, what it takes to actually move the body to perform different actions is perfectly folded into Active Inference under the same kind of computational flow of prediction error minimization.
+[[start:2153462][end:2165226]] In other words, what it takes to actually move the body to perform different actions is perfectly folded into Active Inference under the same kind of computational flow of prediction error minimization.

-36:05 [[start:2165418][end:2174050]] Just in a nutshell, for me to move my arm, what I'm doing is making a prediction that my arm is in someplace and then minimizing the prediction error.
+36:05 [[start:2165418][end:2174050]] Just in a nutshell, for me to move my arm, what I'm doing is making a prediction that my arm is in some place and then minimizing the prediction error.
 [[start:2175510][end:2182600]] So once that's on the table, Clark says, OK, that's fine, we have this account of action, but that's not really what Klein means.
-[[start:2183370][end:2201510]] So the move Clark makes is to appeal to the hierarchical nested structure of the generative model and to say that higher level beliefs, which are about temporarily extended future states, these are going to perform a really important role as a kind of controller for lower level actions.
+[[start:2183370][end:2201510]] So the move Clark makes is to appeal to the hierarchical nested structure of the generative model and to say that higher-level beliefs, which are about temporarily extended future states, are going to perform a really important role as a kind of controller for lower-level actions.

-36:41 [[start:2201670][end:2226130]] So the idea is that if I have a high level, temporarily extended expectation to attain a PhD, what happens is that high level belief becomes unpacked at lower levels in the hierarchy, and what you get are more fine grained, faster action policies that the system expects to help support that higher level expectation.
+36:41 [[start:2201670][end:2226130]] So the idea is that if I have a high-level, temporally extended expectation to attain a PhD, what happens is that high-level belief becomes unpacked at lower levels in the hierarchy, and what you get are more fine-grained, faster action policies that the system expects to help support that higher-level expectation.

 37:06 [[start:2226550][end:2242934]] And there's a mechanism in play here called precision weighting, which applies to prediction error signals, because obviously not all of the predictions we make about the environment are going to be equally important.
 [[start:2243052][end:2248890]] We're not going to have equal confidence in all of our actions to bring about an expected state.
-[[start:2249040][end:2261626]] And so what precision weighting does is essentially communicate how much confidence we have in a particular action policy to move us into that expected state under perceptual inference.
-[[start:2261818][end:2269170]] Precision weighting just signals how newsworthy prediction errors are, so how important they are for the system.
+[[start:2249040][end:2261626]] And so what precision weighting does is essentially communicate how much confidence we have in a particular action policy to move us into that expected state.
+Under perceptual inference, [[start:2261818][end:2269170]] precision weighting just signals how newsworthy prediction errors are, so how important they are for the system.

 37:49 [[start:2269240][end:2275566]] So precision weighting drives attention, for example, when we're talking about predictive processing.
-[[start:2275678][end:2291350]] But in this case, Clark's claim is that when you have this kind of nested hierarchy of expectations, so you have temporarily extended expectations at the high level, unpacked into a kind of web of lower level action policies.
+[[start:2275678][end:2291350]] But in this case, Clark's claim is that when you have this kind of nested hierarchy of expectations, when you have temporally extended expectations at the high level, unpacked into a kind of web of lower-level action policies

-38:11 [[start:2291770][end:2301020]] And precision waiting is kind of modulating the system's expectations about which of those policies are most likely to bring about the expected states.
-[[start:2301470][end:2307178]] You get something that looks a lot like motivated directed action.
+38:11 [[start:2291770][end:2301020]] and precision weighting is kind of modulating the system's expectations about which of those policies are most likely to bring about the expected states, [[start:2301470][end:2307178]] you get something that looks a lot like motivated directed action.
-[[start:2307354][end:2321826]] And agency is kind of inherent in this model because the system rather has to model itself as a cause of those expected states.
+[[start:2307354][end:2321826]] And agency is kind of inherent in this model because the system has to model itself as a cause of those expected states.

-38:41 [[start:2321928][end:2332598]] So if I have these high level expectations, I, in a very inherent way, have to model my own causal efficacy to bring about those states.
+38:41 [[start:2321928][end:2332598]] So if I have these high-level expectations, I, in a very inherent way, have to model my own causal efficacy to bring about those states.
 [[start:2332764][end:2343654]] So on a very low level, the system has to model some form of agent because I can be the cause of change to my own sensory states, so I can cover my own eyes and so on and so forth.
-[[start:2343782][end:2354182]] So kind of on this view, agency is a latent variable in these systems when it's making these predictions, so it just kind of turns up.
+[[start:2343782][end:2354182]] On this view, agency is a latent variable in these systems when it's making these predictions, so it just kind of turns up.

 39:14 [[start:2354336][end:2363466]] And Clark argues that you essentially end up with something that looks very much like agents under folk psychology.
-[[start:2363658][end:2374206]] But he thinks this is a better view because we end up with a, quote, different and arguably much more unified internal architecture trading in a single currency.
+[[start:2363658][end:2374206]] But he thinks this is a better view because we end up with a, "different and arguably much more unified internal architecture trading in a single currency."

-39:34 [[start:2374318][end:2378910]] So Clark thinks, look, okay, Klein's worry is we have this one primitive.
-[[start:2378990][end:2380718]] We have just prediction.
-[[start:2380894][end:2384802]] And the concern is that we're not going to be able to explain agential action.
-[[start:2384866][end:2391346]] But actually there are ways that we can appeal to the hierarchical structure of the model and precision weighting.
+39:34 [[start:2374318][end:2378910]] So Clark thinks, look, okay, Klein's worry is we have this one primitive, [[start:2378990][end:2380718]] we have just prediction [[start:2380894][end:2384802]] and the concern is that we're not going to be able to explain agential action, [[start:2384866][end:2391346]] but actually there are ways that we can appeal to the hierarchical structure of the model and precision weighting
-[[start:2391458][end:2395260]] And it turns out that this is a much more elegant picture as well.
+[[start:2391458][end:2395260]] and it turns out that this is a much more elegant picture as well.

-39:55 [[start:2395950][end:2407120]] But Klein might press the worry, and anybody listening might kind of think, well, we've kind of done some work there, but why do we expect the things that we expect in the first place?
+39:55 [[start:2395950][end:2407120]] But Klein might press the worry, and anybody listening might think, well, we've kind of done some work there, but why do we expect the things that we expect in the first place?
-[[start:2408530][end:2415934]] So why is my long term expectation to attain a PhD and not to join the French Foreign Legion, for example?
+[[start:2408530][end:2415934]] Why is my long-term expectation to attain a PhD and not to join the French Foreign Legion, for example?

 40:16 [[start:2416132][end:2419300]] What means that I expect one thing rather than another?
-[[start:2419750][end:2425380]] And here Clark just bites a bullet and says, nobody can explain that.
+[[start:2419750][end:2425380]] And here Clark just bites a bullet and says nobody can explain that.
-[[start:2425750][end:2431314]] We've kind of shifted to talking about questions, know, spookier questions about free will.
+[[start:2425750][end:2431314]] We've kind of shifted to talking about "spookier" questions about free will.

-40:31 [[start:2431432][end:2450220]] And Clark says, look, if this is what you want, if this is what you're demanding, then you have to recognize that simply appealing to folks psychology doesn't get you that, know, people with these kinds of worries need to be careful in how much they demand from the Active Inference agent.
+40:31 [[start:2431432][end:2450220]] And Clark says, look, if this is what you want, if this is what you're demanding, then you have to recognize that simply appealing to folk psychology doesn't get you that either.
+People with these kinds of worries need to be careful about how much they demand from the Active Inference agent.
-[[start:2450830][end:2460942]] And I think the real answer to that question actually, this is more speculative, but the real answer to a deeper answer to these kinds of questions will lie in the kinds of things that we're going to look at in subsequent weeks.
+[[start:2450830][end:2460942]] And I think the real answer to that question actually, this is more speculative, but the real answer, a deeper answer, to these kinds of questions will lie in the kinds of things that we're going to look at in subsequent weeks.
 [[start:2461076][end:2481640]] So, for example, the reason I have the expectation to attain a PhD rather than join the French Foreign Legion is because I exist in a particular kind of sociocultural landscape with specific norms, and a lot of my actions and beliefs are tempered and shaped by the expectations of people around me.

 41:23 [[start:2483370][end:2485110]] So this is just an overview.
 [[start:2485530][end:2487560]] We went over the dark room problem.

-41:28 [[start:2488490][end:2497478]] Why do we do anything at all if it's all about certainty and prediction error minimization this worry?
+41:28 [[start:2488490][end:2497478]] Why do we do anything at all if it's all about certainty and prediction error minimization?
-[[start:2497574][end:2502070]] I said you can kind of highlight two aspects of this worry.
+[[start:2497574][end:2502070]] I said you can highlight two aspects of this worry.
 [[start:2502150][end:2506718]] One is an actual account of agency under Active Inference, which we have.
 [[start:2506804][end:2516106]] We have this Andy Clark model of agency to do with hierarchical nested, unfolding action policies over time and different precision mappings.
 [[start:2516298][end:2519806]] And then we have this worry about the relationship with folk psychology.